Lower Back Pain Research

 Evidence-Based Physiotherapy for Low Back Pain

-There has been substantial research undertaken by physiotherapists investigating the techniques used according to stringent research guidelines.
-Unlike some alternative back pain remedies, physiotherapists base their treatment protocols on scientific research evidence.
+Physiotherapists have undertaken substantial research investigating the techniques used according to stringent research guidelines.
+Physiotherapists base their treatment protocols on scientific research evidence, unlike some alternative back pain remedies.

 Based on a comprehensive review of the scientific literature, the Australian Physiotherapy Association (APA), with assistance from the Musculoskeletal Physiotherapists Association (MPA), has developed a recommendation for the successful treatment of low back pain.